blackflux/lambda-serverless-api/README.md

 });
 ```

+## Preflight Requests

+When the API is exposed for web clients one needs to deal with preflight "OPTIONS" requests.
+By default all OPTIONS requests
+are allowed, but denied.
+To customize this one needs to overwrite the `preflightCheck` option.

+An example implementation of this can be found in `handler.js`.
+The response is expected to be an object on success (otherwise false)
+that contains all headers that should be returned.
+The passed parameters are
+`origin, allowedMethods, accessControlRequestMethod, accessControlRequestHeaders, path`.

 ## Swagger Documentation

 To generate swagger documentation we can call `api.generateSwagger()` after the api is initialized with routes.